Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 1. Click the **Merge pull request** button to merge the pull request into **master**.
     >**Note:** If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.

-## Examine the GitHub Workflow
+## Confirm the Workflow Results

-When you merge a Pull Request to master, the **SpeechTrainDataCICD** GitHub Actions workflow will automatically execute to create a model, a release, and an endpoint based on your Pull Request.
+When you merge a Pull Request to master, the **SpeechTrainDataCICD** GitHub Actions workflow will  execute to train a model, test the model, and if the WER has improved, create a release and an endpoint.

+### Review the workflow

+GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.

+To view the GitHub Actions workflow:

+1. Open `.github/workflows/speech-train-data-ci-cd.yml`.
+1. Review the code in the workflow.
+1. Go to the [GitHub Actions documentation](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) to learn how to develop workflows.

+### View the model

+The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data  in the `/training` folder.
+When training data is updated for the first time, the data from the `/training` folder is used to build the initial Custom Speech model.
+This initial model will be used as an accuracy benchmark to compare against future models.

 To confirm the execution of the workflow: